|

 So standing for labour rights gets deleted.
 Atacking labour rights is ok.
 But you don't want people getting upset.
 So then treat people equally regardless of their ideology or recognize your bias towards right wing positions.

-My goodness, and all this while in France trade unions are fighting in national strike in defense of social security retirement rights.
-It looks like your brain works at the speed of your name.
 This is just adding fuel to an almost out fire, I suggest you find a different forum because you don't want to listen to any advice given here.

 When you play, never mind who listens to you.
 R.Schumann.